jarp1994/jarp1994/README.md

 I'm a passionate developer and love to learn new things.
 Currently, I'm working on All Tickets SAS.

-- 🌱 I’m currently learning Angular,Java, Springboot and TypeScript.
+- 🌱 I’m currently learning ANGULAR - SPRINGBOOT - TYPESCRIPT - JAVA.
 - 📫 How to reach me: jarps1994@gmail.com.
 - ⚡ Fun fact: [I love to travel, read and enjoy all kind of sports.